 You may see a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility) after your operation.
-It’s important that you do any exercises that your physiotherapist or surgeon recommends.
+It’s really important that you do any exercises that your physiotherapist or surgeon recommends.
 These may help you to recover more quickly.
 Your surgeon or physiotherapist will tell you when to start these exercises, and how many to do.

 You may be able to return to work within a few days of your procedure.
 However, this will depend on how complicated your operation was and the type of job you have.
-Ask your surgeon for advice about returning to work and other activities.
+Ask your surgeon or physiotherapist for advice about returning to work and other activities.

 Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.